dogweather/forkful/content/en/powershell/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, also known as hash tables or dictionaries in PowerShell, let you store data in key-value pairs, making data retrieval straightforward and efficient.
-Programmers use them for storing related data together in a way that's easy to access by key.

 ## How to:
 Creating and using associative arrays in PowerShell is pretty straightforward.
 Here’s how you do the magic:

 **Creating an associative array:**